Telr-PG/telr-sdk-ios/README.md

 }
 ```

-## Author
+## Support

-Telr SDK, support@telr.com
+If you have questions or need help with the SDK please contact support@telr.com.

 ## License

-TelrSDK is available under the MIT license.
-See the LICENSE file for more info.
+This repository is available under the [MIT license](LICENSE).